Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 ## Future development

-This application has been developed as a prototype to proof that this implementation adds value to a Woo team.
+This application has been developed as a prototype to prove that this implementation adds value to a Woo team.
 Initial tests have shown that this is the case.
 Continuous testing needs to be done with a Woo team to confirm that this keeps being true.

 To bring this application from a prototype to production here are some recommendations:

 1. Use a professional vector database that is able to handle large amounts of data.
-   1. Host database on own server and acces database using API calls.
+   1. Host database on its own server and acces database using API calls.
 2. Combat bias in the database by making sure that each document has the same amount of chunks in the database.
 3. If possible, use a direct API connection to collect Woo-documents.
 4. Use OCR to increase possibility of collection relevant data from PDFs.